tomlurge/converTor/docs/notes.md

   - organize static attributes in a properties class (also command line arguments) Configuration-object with gettern und settern. state pattern?
   - build a jar with dependencies
-  - build all the ceonveters, not just torperf
+  - build all the converters, not just torperf

 *
   extend tordnsel with exitnode
     difficult...
   write the other converters
-  refactor to individual class files per descriptor type

 * TODO ask KL